lenguyenhaohiep/formless/README.md

 $CONFIG['gnupg_home'] = '/var/www/.gnupg';
 putenv("GNUPGHOME={$CONFIG['gnupg_home']}");
 ```
-* Make sure that you have granted the permission for apacher user (www) in the gnupg_home folder
+* Make sure that you have granted the permission for apache user (www) in the gnupg_home folder
 * Create a database with the name **formless_tpt** and the collation **utf8_general_ci** and execute the script file (**formless_tpt.sql**) in the **/application/sql**
 * Database configuration can be found at **application/config/database.php**.

 Contact
 ----------
-* Author: Hiep Le (Vietnamese)
 * Email: lenguyenhaohiep@gmail.com